sitegeist/fluid-components/Documentation/DataStructures.md

 />
 ```

-In addition to the TypoLink parsing, the Link data structure also gives access to the individual parts
+In addition to the Typolink parsing, the Link data structure also gives access to the individual parts
 of the URI by using `parse_url`.
 You get access to the following link properties in the component renderer:

 * `originalLink`: TYPO3 link data structure, e. g. `['type' => 'page', 'pageuid' => 1]`